 Mostly, there are questions in which one of the terms is missing and one has to find the missing term to solve a classification analogy.

 Below are a few ways to solve analogy based questions.
-Followed with few examples of classification analogies in which either the object or the group are missed.
+Followed by a few examples of classification analogies in which either the object or the group are missed.

 Tricks or ways to solve Analogies and Classification Analogies

 A pair of related terms/figures is provided and a similar relationship is to be established between the two other terms/figures or another pair to identify the missing term/figure.

 Try to diagnose the relationship between the first pair of terms.
 (Dog: Pet)

 The analogy problems can be read as sentences, even if it is actually written differently.
 (Dog ‘is to’ Pet just like Lion ‘is to’ Wild.)